ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

    (#dgt-reference-number).
    - Organization responsible, Author & requester: consult the values examples shown below each form field as an example.
-   - Contact usernames: should be the *username* (you connect to the network, ecas or the proxy with your username) of the persons in charge of the request.
+   - Contact usernames: should be the *user names* (you connect to the network, ecas or the proxy with your user name) of the persons in charge of the request.
   This is important as only these persons can view translation details in the web app.
    - DGT contacts: The email address of your contact person at DGT.
 They receive